RaviTejaGattu1/AgenticRAG_AICustomerSupportApp/README.md

 - 🐍 Python `3.8+`
 - 🐇 RabbitMQ
 - 💻 macOS/Linux (tested on macOS)
-- Get an api from https://cohere.com/
+- Get an api key from https://cohere.com/

 ---